 What is classed as your child's home address?

-- We may ask you for proof of your address.
 A list of acceptable proofs is available in the proof of address section.

 Travelling to school